 Set high in the Talamanca range, the 1675-sq-km Bosque Protector de Palo Seco is a lush cloud forest home to monkeys, sloths, armadillos, butterflies, tarantulas and eyelash vipers.
 Birdwatching is superb – keep an eye out for rarities such as the lanceolated monklet, rufous-tailed jacamar, dull-mantled antbird and speckled tanager.
 The ashy-throated bush tanager is unique to this area.

 The reserve was created in 1983 to serve as a conservation corridor linking La Fortuna Forest Reserve and Parque Internacional La Amistad.

-An ANAM station lies at the entrance to the Bosque; you can pay the park admission fee here and obtain information about current hiking conditions.
-ANAM maintains three trails in the park; each takes about 45 minutes, allowing visitors the chance to get a taste of the region's natural wonders.
+Obtain information about current hiking conditions at the Ministerio de Ambiente station at the entrance.
+There are three trails in the park, each about 45 minutes in duration, allowing visitors the chance to get a taste of the region’s natural wonders.